ibm-cloud-architecture/refarch-dba/docs/use-cases/connect-salesforce/index.md

     ![Connector1](./images/013-connector.png)

-    7\.
-You can also view the documents in the SalesForce User Interface, document formats such as pdf or jpeg will be displayed
+    3\.
+You can also view the documents in the Salesforce User Interface, document formats such as pdf or jpeg will be displayed

     Click in the icon menu of the "Brochure" document then click on view